Search

 Thank you to Jane Anthony and Lenka Cathersides for this research.

 James’s father and Bueth’s grandfather James Duncan Sim Esq was the part of the Madras Civil Service in India.
-He died on the 4th of January 1888 in Moxley near Dorking leaving over £7,778.
+He died on 4th January 1888 in Moxley near Dorking leaving over £7,778.

-Bueth’s parents married on the 22nd of September 1887 in Clifton, Bristol.
+Bueth’s parents married on 22nd September 1887 in Clifton, Bristol.

-Bueth had one sister called Nora G. Sim who was born abt 1890 in Kensington, London.
+Bueth had one sister called Nora G. Sim who was born about 1890 in Kensington.

-Bueth was educated at Cheltenham College and was commissioned ino the army as a second Lieutenant in 1911.
+Bueth was educated at Cheltenham College, and was commissioned into the army as a second Lieutenant in 1911.
 In 1913 he immigrated to Canada to become a farmer.
 At the outbreak of War he enlisted as a private in Lord Strathcona’s Regiment, which was part of the Canadian Expeditionary Force.
-In January 1915 he was granted a commison in the 4th Battalion Middlesex Regiment, The Duke of Cambridge’s.
+In January 1915 he was granted a commision in the 4th Battalion Middlesex Regiment, The Duke of Cambridge’s.

 Bueth was over 5 feet and 8 inches tall.
 He had a fair complexion, blue eyes and fair hair.
 He was a member of the Church of England.
 His disguising mark was a small scar on his upper lip.

-According to his Canadian attestation paper, Bueth served for 7 months in the 3rd Volunteer Battalion Norfolk Regiment, 2 years in the 4th North Staffordshire Regiment as a subaltern and from May 1911 a year and half in the Special Reserve Middlesex Regiment.
+According to his Canadian attestation paper, Bueth served for seven months in the 3rd Volunteer Battalion Norfolk Regiment, two years in the 4th North Staffordshire Regiment as a subaltern and from May 1911 a year and half in the Special Reserve Middlesex Regiment.
 He resigned from the Middlesex Regiment in 1913 in order to take up farming in British Columbia.

 On the outbreak of war he volunteered for active service.
 He enlisted into the Canadian Over-Seas Expeditionary Force on the 22nd September 1914 at Valcaltier Camp.
 On his attestation paper it is stated that he was a farmer.
 Bueth became the part of the Lord Strathcona’s Horse (Royal Canadians).
 He was a private and his regimental number was 2706.

-With the Lord Strathcona’s, Bueth sailed to England where on the 14th of November 1914 he again received a commission in the Middlesex Regiment and joined the 4th Battalion at the front in January 1915.
+With the Lord Strathcona’s, Bueth sailed to England where on 14th November 1914, he again received a commission in the Middlesex Regiment and joined the 4th Battalion at the front in January 1915.
 He became a Lieutenant with regimental number 2706 and later Captain.

 He died of wounds on 7th May 1915, after being shot in the head on Hill 60.

-Officer’s effects reads that Bueth left to his mother Frances Nora Prittie and John Cleverly Lake Esq £86, 15s, 9d.
+Officer’s effects reads that Bueth left to his mother, Frances and John Cleverly Lake Esq £86, 15s, 9d.
 The couple also received £4041, 12s, 8d during probate.
-Bueth is stated in a probation document to live at 25 Holland Street, Kensington, London.
+Bueth is stated, in a probation document, to live at 25 Holland Street, Kensington, London.

 Bueth was awarded the British, Victory and the 1915 Star.